nichol7s/timelines-site/airarticles.md

 https://search.proquest.com/docview/236324466?pq-origsite=gscholar&fromopenview=true

 1. Nicas, Mark: Refining a risk model for occupational tuberculosis transmission.
 Am.
 Ind.
 Hyg.
 Assoc.
 J. 57:16-22 (1996).
 2. Occupational Safety and Health Act of 1970 (Pub.
 L. 91-596), Section 20(a)(3).
 3. "NIOSH Recommended Guidelines for Personal Respiratory Protection of Workers in Health-Care Facilities Potentially Exposed to Tuberculosis."
 Atlanta, GA: U.S. Department of Health and Human Services, Public Health Service, Centers for Disease Control and Prevention, National Institute for Occupational Safety and Health, September 14, 1992.
 4. Centers for Disease Control and Prevention (CDC): "Guidelines for Preventing Transmission of Mycobacterium tuberculosis in Health Care Facilities, 1994."
 MMWR 1994.
 43(No. RR-13):97-104.
 5. Millar, J.D.: Quantitative risk assessment: a tool to be used responsibly.
 J. Pub.
 Health Policy 13:5-13 (1992).

-1.1.1.5.5.	x 1997 Papineni - The size distribution of droplets in the exhaled breath of healthy human subjects RAOS PAPINENI, FS ROSENTHAL - Journal of Aerosol Medicine, 1997 - liebertpub.com

-PAPINENI, R. S., & ROSENTHAL, F. S. (1997).
+1.1.1.5.5.	x 1997 Papineni - The size distribution of droplets in the exhaled breath of healthy human subjects PAPINENI, R. S., & ROSENTHAL, F. S. (1997).
 The Size Distribution of Droplets in the Exhaled Breath of Healthy Human Subjects.
 Journal of Aerosol Medicine, 10(2), 105–116. doi:10.1089/jam.1997.10.105

 Droplets carried in exhaled breath may carry microorganisms capable of transmitting disease over both short and long distances.
 The size distribution of such droplets will influence the type of organisms that may be carried as well as strategies for controlling …